ep390/ep390/ep-390-web/app/syllabus/page.md

 All students are expected to

 - Attend fourteen lectures
-- Take a syllabus quiz
-- Work on six laboratory exercises
+- Work on weekly assignments
 - Present 1-2 research works
 - Design and implement mid-term and final projects
 - Participate in the mid-term and final project presentations
+- *Experiment with unfamiliar technologies*

+The last bullet above is important!
+Each time you expose yourself to a new instrument or technology there is some discomfort as you learn your way around it and become proficient.
+The good news is that the more you do this, the easier and more fun it gets – and the *FASTER* you start to learn other related instruments and technologies.

+We will be using Python, JavaScript, and TypeScript.
+You do not have to be good at them.
+You do have to be willing to dive in and try.
+The goal is to learn to get through the discomfort so that you can move on to the fun parts quickly.

 ## Grading Criteria

 ## Bias towards Open Models

 Currently, the best generative models are "closed weight," meaning that in order to access them you need to pay to use a model by sending a request to the model provider's web-service.

 Sometimes proprietary closed-source generative models are promoted for free.